fl101/awardfares-blog/_posts/2023-12-29-eurobonus-last-minute-awards-2023.md

 At AwardFares, we know how tricky it can be to snag those last-minute award redemptions, especially when you're trying to make the most out of your EuroBonus points.
 But don't worry, we've got your back.

 In this post, we compile a few of our favorite options, including different airlines, routes, and cabins, that will get you great rates and make good use of your vouchers.
 Let's start!

+**NOTE:** The SAS Service Center is only open until Friday 29th, but online trips can be booked until midnight Sunday.

 ## Last-minute EuroBonus Awards At Great Value (Our Favorites)